The Moduli Space of Harnack Curves in Toric Surfaces: The Compactification of

-For the other containment, let $C_1,C_2,\dots$ be a sequence of curves in $\Hdel$ such that their spines converge to a point in $p\in\overline\Mtrop$.
-We call coneceted componenets of $p$ the components obtained by deleting from $p$ the edges of infinite length.
-For such connected component $K$ of $p$, we can choose polynomials $f_1,f_2,\dots$ vanishing on $C_1,C_2\dots$ such that they converge to a polynomial $f_K$ which vanishes on a curve whose spine is $K$.
-By Proposition \ref{closedharnack}, this curve is a Harnack curve.
-Each connected component of $p$ is the spine of some Harnack curve, so it is in $\spine(\SSS)$ for some subdivision $\SSS$. \end{proof}
+For the other containment, let $C_1,C_2,\dots$ be a sequence of curves in $\Hdel$ such that their expanded spines converge to a point in $G\in\overline\Mtrop$.
+We call connected components of $G$ the components obtained by deleting from $G$ all edges of infinite length.
+Notice that vertices of an expanded spine correspond to polygons inside $\Delta$ given by the regular subdivision dual to the expanded spine.
+This association is carried on to the limit, so the connected components $G_1,\dots, G_s$ induce a regular subdivision $\SSS=\{B_1,\dots, B_s\}$ of $\Delta$.
+For a connected component $G_i$ of $G$, we can choose polynomials $f_1^i,f_2^i,\dots$ vanishing on $C_1,C_2\dots$ such that they converge to a polynomial $f^i$ which vanishes on a curve whose expanded spine is $G_i$.
+This can be done, for example, by picking a vertex of $G_i$ and fixing it to be in the origin, i.e., translating the amoebas of $C_1,C_2\dots$ so that the corresponding vertex in the expanded spine is always at the origin.
+Since the limit of Harnack curves is a Harnack curve (see \cite[Remark 2]{mikhalkin2001amoebas}), $f^i$ vanishes on a Harnack curve $C^i \in \mathcal{H}_{B_i}$.
+The collection $\Mesh = (C_1,\dots,C_s)$ is a Harnack mesh over $\SSS$ and we have that $\spine(\Mesh) = G$. \end{proof}